 “But as they themselves are completely dependent on food aid, they very rarely have the means to actually feed their animals,” said Nina Schroeder, project manager at the U.N.
 World Food Programme’s Innovation Accelerator.
 “The animals actually end up eating garbage, leading to very poor nutritional value of the meat and milk they produce.”

 Now, in just seven days, fresh barley grass can be grown from seed using very little water and no fertilizer.
 We installed more than 150 hydroponic units that now produce more than 4,400 pounds of sprouts per day, with one unit feeding around 20 animals and supporting up to seven families.
 The goats fed with fresh grass increased their milk production by a whopping 250%, and meat quality and quantity improved considerably.
 Even more, refugees with hydroponics were able to sell off their surplus grasses for a little extra income – a great benefit in conflict zones where displaced people often struggle to find work.

 Azuha, a 25-year-old mother, was one of the first people to benefit from the project in the Dakhla camp.
 After an introductory training, she’s growing plenty of barley and maintaining her own unit, protecting it from wind, sandstorms and keeping it cool from the sun.
 Her goats are much happier and healthier as a result.

-Sixty percent of the world’s hungriest people, like Azuha, live in conflict zones.
+Over sixty percent of the world’s hungriest people, like Azuha, live in conflict zones.
 Thankfully, low-cost hydroponic models can easily be scaled up and replicated in conflict zones and other environmentally vulnerable places.

 …Like in Eastern Chad